email linkedin

 Program of Energy Research and Development (PERD)

 NRCan’s PERD supports energy R&D conducted by the federal government and is designed to ensure a sustainable energy future for Canada.
-Key research areas focus on knowledge and technologies that will help reduce the carbon footprint of fuels, improve the efficiency of vehicles, electrify transport, and reduce emissions from transportation sources.
+Key research areas include knowledge and technologies that will help reduce the carbon footprint of fuels, improve the efficiency of vehicles, electrify transport, and reduce emissions from transportation sources.

 Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative (EVAFIDI)